module Lwt_pool : sig..end

 dispose : is used as described above and by Lwt_pool.clear to dispose of all elements in a pool. dispose is not guaranteed to be called on the elements in a pool when the pool is garbage collected.
 Lwt_pool.clear should be used if the elements of the pool need to be explicitly disposed of.

-use p f takes one free element of the pool p and gives it to the function f.
+use p f requests one free element of the pool p and gives it to the function f.
 The element is put back into the pool after the promise created by f completes.

 clear p will clear all elements in p, calling the dispose function associated with p on each of the cleared elements.
 Any elements from p which are currently in use will be disposed of once they are released.